BlueflyCollective/openstandardagents/PACKAGE_VALIDATION.md

 ---

-*This validation report certifies that the OpenAPI AI Agents Enhanced Enterprise Standard documentation package is complete and ready for academic, enterprise, and standards body engagement.*
+*This validation report certifies that the OpenAPI AI Agents Enhanced Enterprise Standard documentation package is complete and ready for industry, enterprise, and standards body engagement.*